myrazma/2022_Masterthesis_Code/data/README.md

 ### NRC - Affective ratings: Emotion intensity

-Mohammad2018 - Word Affect Intensities
+Mohammad, 2018 - Word Affect Intensities: https://aclanthology.org/L18-1027

 The data can be downloaded here: http://saifmohammad.com/WebPages/AffectIntensity.htm .
 The downloaded folder structure can be kept, just add the folder into */data/lexicon/* as seen in the [Data Tree Structure](#Data-Tree-Structure).